GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 If you encounter errors, open the `Products & services` menu and navigate to `Logging`.
 Use the messages there to debug your application.

-## Implementing Photo Upload Functionality
+## Implementing photo upload functionality

 When a Cloud Pub/Sub notification is received, different actions occur depending on the `eventType`.
 If the notification indicates an `OBJECT_FINALIZE` event, the uploaded photo must be shrunk to a thumbnail, the thumbnail of the photo must be stored in the GCS thumbnail bucket, the photo must be labeled using the Google Cloud Vision API, a `ThumbnailReference` must be stored in Datastore, and the required `Label` entities must be updated or created to be stored in Datastore.